-Information that we receive on this Site from Synovus individual (non-business) customers is covered under the Synovus Privacy Notice available here.
-If this Privacy Statement and the Synovus Privacy Notice conflict or are inconsistent, then the Synovus Privacy Notice applies to the extent of the conflict or inconsistency.
+If you are a Synovus customer, information that we receive from you through your use of a Synovus product through a Site, such as online banking or mobile banking, is covered by the Synovus Privacy Notice available here and not this Privacy Statement.
+For Synovus customers, if this Privacy Statement and the Synovus Privacy Notice conflict or are inconsistent, then the Synovus Privacy Notice applies to the extent of the conflict or inconsistency.

 How We Define Personal Information

-For purposes of this Privacy Statement, “Personal Information” means any information that identifies you as a specific person.
-For example, Personal Information includes your name, address, phone number, fax number, email address and Social Security number.
+For purposes of this Privacy Statement, “Personal Information” means any information you provide us on a Site that personally identifies you.
+For example, Personal Information includes your name, postal address, telephone, fax and mobile numbers, email address, Social Security number, login credentials, and account numbers.
 Personal Information also includes information that does not directly identify you but when combined with other information identifies (or can be used to identify) you.

 How We Collect and Use Your Personal Information

-How we collect information from you depends on how and why you use the Site.
+How we collect information from you depends on how and why you use the Sites.
 Synovus collects information in the following ways:

-When You Give Synovus Information: When you create an account, we ask you for Personal Information such as your name, email address, telephone number and credit card number and associated security code when you subscribe to our auto-delivery service.
-Certain Site pages require users to provide contact information (such as name and e-mail address), demographic information (such as ZIP code), financial information (such as credit card number) and other similar information.
+When You Give Synovus Information: When you create an account online, we ask you for Personal Information such as your name, email address, telephone number, Social Security Number, Driver’s License or other government-issued identification number, and payment card number and associated security code.
+Certain parts of the Sites require users to provide contact information (such as name and e-mail address), demographic information (such as ZIP code), financial information (such as account numbers and payment card numbers) and other similar information.
 If you sign up for emails about Synovus’ latest news and new products, we collect the email address that you give us.
 We also collect feedback, questions and information that you provide to us for customer support.

-When You Use the Site: We collect information about how and when you use the Site:
+When You Use the Sites: We collect information about how and when you use the Sites including:

 Through Server Logs: A server log is a list of the activities that a server performs.
 Synovus’s servers automatically collect and store in server logs, your search queries, Internet Protocol (IP) address, the date and time of your request and referral URL, and certain cookies that identify your browser or Synovus account.